Enid Mumford: The socio-technical approach

 Among Enid Mumford’s accomplishments and spearheading believing is the advancement of a coordinated strategy for frameworks usage named Effective Technical and Human Implementation of Computer Systems (ETHICS) that joins work plan as a feature of the frameworks arranging and execution exertion.
 This examination addresses why ETHICS at first rose in prominence and afterward declined throughout the long term.
 To respond to this inquiry, we apply Latour's (1999) five-circle structure to depict the arrangement of science.
 The discoveries uncover that Mumford held and adjusted numerous heterogeneous entertainers and assets that together added to the forming of ETHICS.
 As the substance of ETHICS was formed by the interweaving of numerous components, when a portion of these components later changed and subverted their past arrangement, the substance of ETHICS was not reshaped, and subsequently it lost its status and declined.
 The paper closes by drawing more broad exercises for IS research.

-Future Analysis, it is an attribute of most of today’s computer systems is their flexibility in terms of work organization.
-To help systems designers, managers and other interested groups take advantage of this flexibility and achieve good organizational as well as good technical design, the author developed the ETHICS method.
+"Future Analysis, it is an attribute of most of today’s computer systems is their flexibility in terms of work organization.
+To help systems designers, managers and other interested groups take advantage of this flexibility and achieve good organizational as well as good technical design, the author developed the ETHICS method."

 Mumford suggests change and that those affected by it should be involved and have an input on the change if it’s to be accepted.
 This reflects on the ethical views Mumford has as she supports the idea of morality as a natural right.
 She makes it very clear on how moral responsibility is personal and precious and how no one can take it away from someone.
 This is relatable to employees as they should be made aware of the changes within their organization.

-Enid Mumford had always been passionate about developing the information systems research community, her favoured method of research came in the form of action research as this helps to promote cooperative development of systems, this research method is proven by the influential Manchester conference in 1984.
-This was the first conference to ever genuinely question the broadly differing conceptions of what established Information Systems research is.
+Enid Mumford developed the information systems research community, her favoured method of research came in the form of action research as this helps to promote cooperative development of systems.
+This research method is proven by the influential Manchester conference in 1984.
+This was the first conference to ever question the broadly differing conceptions of what established Information Systems research is.